Midlothian Girls Softball Association Playing Rules Updated 7/2019

 3.7 Base Distance and Restrictions

-3.7.1 6U Division- 50 feet, tight bases (runners are not allowed to leave there base until the ball is hit).
+3.7.1 6U Division- 50 feet, tight bases (runners are not allowed to leave their base until the ball is hit).
 Runners must return to the last legally attained base before time was called.

 3.7.2 8U Division- 55 feet bases, Runners may not steal bases or lead off.

-3.7.3 6U and 8U are not allowed bunting.
+3.7.36U and 8U are not allowed bunting.

 3.7.4 6U and 8U In Field Fly rule is not in effect